|

 -o- |

-These numbers are also associated with the Wu Xing and derived from
+These numbers are also associated with the Wu Xing.
+They

 6 |